National Elevation Dataset: Sources

 The NED dataset is a compilation of data from a variety of existing high-precision datasets such as LiDAR data (see also National LIDAR Dataset - USA), contour maps, USGS DEM collection, SRTM and other sources which were reorganized and combined into a seamless dataset, designed to cover all the United States territory in its continuity.

 Formats

-Data is available in a few popular formats such as ESRI ArcGRID, GeoTIFF, BIL, GridFloat, and a few others.
+Data is available in formats including ESRI ArcGRID, GeoTIFF, and BIL.

-A version of the NED called EDNA (Elevation Derivatives for National Applications) has been processed or "conditioned" for hydrologic applications.
-This is useful for hydrologic modeling, watershed delineation, or finding downstream flowpaths, "facilitating flood analysis investigations, pollution studies, estimations of annual streamflow, and hydroelectric power generation."

-Precision

-Depending on area location, the datasets are provided with 1/9 (about 3 meters), 1/3 (about 10 m) and 1-arcsecond (about 30 m) precision.